makersacademy/airport_challenge/README.md

 ---

 This implementation of the problem does not adhere to the Single Responsibility Principle, as the take_off and land methods (1) change the @flying status of a plane and (2) modify the landed array associated with the airport.
-To change this, I should separate the concerns of these methods so that they stipulate whether a plane is clear to land / take off, i.e. determine whether the weather conditions are fine and whether there is room at the airport / whether the plane is currently at the airport.
+To change this, I should separate the concerns of these methods so that they only stipulate whether a plane is clear to land / take off, i.e. determine whether the weather conditions are fine and whether there is room at the airport / whether the plane is currently at the airport.
 These methods should not require any plane as an argument.

 Upon these conditions being satisfied, a plane should then be able to call land and take_off methods taking an airport as an argument.
 This method would change the @flying status of the plane, and call another (new) method on the airport to modify the airport's landed array as necessary.
-This method would, I believe, adhere to the SRP.
+This approach would, I believe, adhere to the SRP.

 My implementation appears to be concise and satisfy all the tasks set out, but not necessarily adhering to "good code" principles.
 I'm a week into this course so will revisit when I know a bit more.